Original Issuance Date: July 1, 2015

 • Flexible Spending Account (FSA) Program

-D. Late Termination Notice After Summer Prepay Deductions Taken
+D. Late Termination Notice After Benefit Prepay Deductions Taken

-If summer prepay deductions are deducted but it is later determined that the employee will not return in the fall or will terminate employment during the summer, a termination date must be entered in HRS and any summer prepay deductions deducted for prospective coverage must be refunded.
+If benefit prepay deductions are deducted but it is later determined that the employee will not return to regular active employment or will terminate employment during the Short Work break, a termination date must be entered in the HR system and any benefit prepay deductions deducted for prospective coverage must be refunded, unless they have been granted a terminal leave of absence as noted in this policy section 6.A.

 Benefits should terminate per the plan contract.
 Continuation information will be provided to the terminating employee through the COBRA process.

 Institutions shall not enter a retroactive termination date.
-The termination date entered must be the date the institution is informed of the employment termination, or the date the employee finishes working in a summer appointment, whichever is later.
+The termination date entered must be the. date the institution is informed of the employment termination, the date the employee finishes working in a summer appointment, or at the expiration of a terminal leave under Section 6.A, whichever is later.

-E. Late Notification of Summer or Fall Appointment – Summer Prepay Deductions Not Taken or Refunded Due to Termination Date
+E. Late Notification of Summer or Fall Appointment – Benefit Prepay Deductions Not Deducted or Refunded Due to Termination Date

-If an employee does not have summer prepay deductions because the employee did not initially meet the eligibility criteria as outlined in section 6.A of this policy, but later meets the eligibility criteria AFTER the summer prepay deductions should have taken, the employee’s eligibility for insurance coverage during the summer months is outlined in sections 6.E.I and II below.
+If an employee does not have benefit prepay deductions because the employee did not initially meet the eligibility criteria as outlined in section 6.A of this policy, but later meets the eligibility criteria AFTER the benefit prepay deductions were scheduled to be deducted, the employee’s eligibility for insurance coverage during the summer months is outlined in sections 6.E.I and II below.

-1. Notification of Summer or Fall Appointment Received Within 30 Days of Termination Date or COBRA Notice
+I. Notification of New Appointment or Reappointment Received Within 30 Days of Termination Date or COBRA Notice

-2. Notification of Summer or Fall Appointment Received More Than 30 Days After Termination Date or COBRA Notice
+II.
+Notification of New Appointment or Reappointment Received More Than 30 Days After Termination Date or COBRA Notice

-F. Benefit Eligibility for New Employees Hired or Summer Contract who also have a Fall Appointment
+F. Benefit Eligibility for New Employees Hired on Summer Contract who also have a Fall Appointment

 • Benefits Eligibility: WRS and benefit eligibility begin the first day of the summer appointment.